Here’s a list of our most frequently asked questions about the BUST Holiday Craftacular. Please read thoroughly before filling out our application!

 What kind of vendors do you accept?

 We’re looking for any and all edible/wearable/loveable/handcrafted/one-of-a-kind items and foods you’ve got.
-They include but are not limited to specialty foods, silk-screened items, cosmetics, knitwear, jewelry, paper goods, handbags, cards, unique vintage items, and more!
+They include but are not limited to specialty foods, silk-screened items, cosmetics, knitwear, jewelry, paper goods, handbags, cards, unique vintage items, artwork and more!

 BUST accepts vendors who offer handmade or small run crafts and products.
 Businesses who resell handmade crafts from other artisans or who have distribution in more than one state will be evaluated on a case by case basis.